BobTheExplorer/BobTheExplorer/_posts/2021-05-24-wuhan-virus.md

 Speaking of man-made tunnels, The Israeli military lied about a land invasion of Gaza last week in order to entrap Hamas fighters in a rudimentary tunnel system which they then bombarded from the air.
 The story begs the question of how many secret tunnels are under Gaza?
 It’s safe to assume “a lot”, though I doubt anyone other than Hamas members will be exploring them anytime in our lifetime—and that sucks.
 I’d bet a nickel they have a tunnel network that rivals the catacombs of Paris.

 {% include figure image_path="/assets//assets/images/URBEX pic_45.jpg" alt="this is a placeholder image" caption="This is a train car passing." %}
+{% include figure image_path="/assets/images/tweetpoll.png" alt="this is a placeholder image" caption="This is a figure caption." %}

 I’d be remiss if I didn’t offer this commentary on all things Israel/Palestine: Being pro-Palestine does not equal hating Jews.
 I’m Irish, I know repression when I see it.
 The number of children being maimed and killed there is unforgivable.